(214) 390-7947 (Overseas Callers)

 There is a Tourist Office in Ayutthaya, which offers information and recommendations.
 You can take excursions to major tourist areas, such as Bangkok, while volunteering in Thailand.

-In Ayutthaya city you will find old-world charm and an authentic “Thai” experience.
+In Ayutthaya city, you will find old-world charm and an authentic “Thai” experience.
 You can see the Grand Palace, many temples and monasteries.
 This area grants easy access to Bangkok from the nearby local bus (tuk tuk) station, which is only 2 km away and is easily accessible by walking.

 This tuk tuk (auto rickshaw) runs to many areas.
 Useful amenities within 5 km of the IFRE home base are Internet cafes, restaurants and supermarkets.
-The local police station is also located within approximately 5 kilometres from the IFRE home base.
+The local police station is also located within approximately 5 kilometers from the IFRE home base.

-If you’d like to learn more about what you can do on your free time, visit this link.
+If you’d like to learn more about what you can do on your free time, visit this link. .

-Safety and In-country Support
+In-country Support

-Your safety is IFRE’s number one priority at all times, and you can have peace of mind knowing we will do everything possible to ensure you have a safe and secure experience volunteering in Thailand.
 We offer pre-trip support, reliable and comprehensive travel insurance, airport pick-up, and availability guidance and support by an experienced in-country staff that is right there on the ground to help you every step of the way.

-Read more about our commitment to your safety and in-country support
+Read more about our commitment to your safety and in-country support.

 Deciding to leave your home country and travel abroad to make the world a better place is a big deal, and there is a lot to consider.
 You probably have a lot of questions, and we have answers for you!
 Refer to this convenient list of questions and answers to help guide you on your path.